codepo8/developer-advocacy-handbook/prepare-slide-decks.md

 memorable moments and information they might miss if all they did was listen to you.

-## Start with a highly portable Format - Text
+## Start with a highly portable format - text

 When I write a new slide deck I start with a text editor.
 I write the story of my presentation and I follow the same rules as for writing